 Rolling the pork is mainly for the presentation and doesn’t affect the flavor, but if you decide not to roll it then you will need to shorten the cooking time to 1 hour 30 minutes.

-Add the green part of a green onion, roughly chopped yellow onion, thick slices of fresh ginger, whole garlic cloves and rice vinegar to the pot and then cover with a drop-lid.
-If you don’t have a drop-lid, you can use foil or baking paper.
+Add the green part of green onion, roughly chopped yellow onion, thick slices of fresh ginger, whole garlic cloves, and rice vinegar to the pot, and then cover with a drop-lid.
+You can use foil or baking paper if you don’t have a drop-lid.
 Check out my “How to Make a Drop Lid” post for more info.

 Once the two hours are up, transfer the chashu to an open zip-lock bag and leave to cool.
 Set aside 250ml of the pork broth ready to make the marinade.